2 Days Traversing Taormina

 Following the above Taormina itinerary totaled $1,230.61, costing me $615.31 per day as a young 20-something:

-My trip to Taormina was one of three stops during a Sicilian roadtrip with my boyfriend, who I had never traveled to Europe with despite many failed past plans.
+My trip to Taormina was one of three stops made during a Sicilian roadtrip with my boyfriend, who I had never traveled internationally with before despite many failed past plans.
 As such, we were going big or going home.
 Realistically, if I had traveled here alone—or if you’re operating on a more practical, conservative budget—I would not have stayed in a 5-star hotel, nor purchased every single thing I fell in love with while shopping.
 I was just in such a good mood overall, I couldn’t say no to any form of a splurge!
-Assuming you find a more reasonable accommodation and don’t purchase $250 worth of souvenirs, the final trip total comes out to a price that’s much easier to swallow.
+Assuming you find a more reasonable accommodation and don’t purchase $250 worth of souvenirs, your final trip total will come out to a price that’s much easier to swallow.

 What to Wear in Taormina?

-As the sun sets, your style in Taormina' should become even more refined, echoing the glamorous allure which descends over the town as the moon hits your eye like a big pizza pie (that’s amore!).
-Evening dinners under the stars command more form-fitting, detailed dresses than what you’ll find during the sunny day, like those adorned with tiled patterns or sun motifs reminiscent of Sicilian architectural decor or structured bodices which draw more definition around the shape of a dress.
+As the sun sets, your style in Taormina should become even more refined, echoing the glamorous allure which descends over town as the moon hits your eye like a big pizza pie (that’s amore!).
+Evening dinners under the stars command more form-fitting, detailed dresses than what you’ll find during the sunny day, like those adorned with tiled patterns or sun motifs reminiscent of Sicilian architectural decor or structured bodices which draw more definition around the waist.
 If there’s two words which you should look to embody to align with the town’s summer style, those would be effortless elegance.

 Limoncello Yellow